ArthurKretzer/recipe-app-api/README.md

 This project will create an API to access food recipes stored in databases.

-My interest is to develop backend knowledge using Django, to exercise usage of containers in CI/CD environemns and also to exercise test driven development.
+My interest is to develop backend knowledge using Django, to exercise usage of containers in CI/CD environments and also to exercise test driven development.

 Linting